 - 161. With the Smith-Wilson method the term structure can be fitted to the rates of all the relevant financial instruments. - 162.
-For each set of instruments the input for the Smith-Wilson method is defined by: - the vector of the market prices of the n instruments at valuation date, - the vector of the m different cash payment dates up to the last maturity, and - the m×n matrix of the cash-flows of the instruments at these dates. - 163.
-We will now look at this input when the term structure is fitted to zero coupon bond rates, coupon bond rates and par swap rates.
+For each set of instruments the input for the Smith-Wilson method is defined by: - the vector of the market prices of the n instruments at valuation date,

+- the vector of the m different cash payment dates up to the last maturity, and - the $m \times n$ matrix of the cash-flows of the instruments at these dates. - 163.
+Table 9 gives an overview of how the Smith-Wilson-methodology is applied when the term structure is fitted to zero coupon bond rates, coupon bond rates and par swap rates. - 164.
+A numerical illustration is being provided for in Annex 14.E.